Vibe work / Industry term

 Before sharing it publicly, review auth, validation, storage, deployment secrets, spam protection, and deletion behavior.

 Common confusion: People often use "vibe coding" to describe any AI-assisted development.
 The meaningful distinction is whether the human reviewed the output.
-Using AI to write code you then read, test, and understand is AI pair programming, not vibe coding.
+Using AI to write code you then read, test, and understand is AI pair programming.